This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Supplies Needed to Make Your Own Candles

 In order to make your own candles, you’ll need a few supplies.
 Now, as I mentioned above, there is an initial investment in purchasing these supplies, but once you have them, you can make multiple candles.
 All of the supplies can easily be found on Amazon (I’ve included links below) or at a craft store.

 I recommend using either soy wax or beeswax.
 Soy wax (a white wax) is made from soybean oil.
 Beeswax (a yellow or white wax) is a product made by honeybees.
 The color of beeswax depends on the type of honey produced by the bees and the pollen.
 The color has nothing to do with the purity of the beeswax.
 Making candles is the same process, no matter which wax you prefer to use.
 So the tutorial below is applicable to both beeswax and soy.
 One thing to note, beeswax can be more expensive, so if you’re wanting to keep the cost to a minimum, soy is the more affordable option.

-Jars or Containers: You can use a variety of jars or containers as long as the jars can withstand heat.
+You can use a variety of jars or containers as long as the jars can withstand heat.
 I recommend mason jars, particularly the 4-ounce size.
 The best place to buy Mason jars is at Target, Walmart, or a grocery store.
 They are quite expensive on Amazon.

-Slow-Cooker: I’ve experimented with various methods for making candles and the best way to make homemade candles is the slow-cooker method.
-I’ll share about this method in the next section.
+I’ve experimented with various methods for making candles and the best way to make homemade candles is the slow-cooker method.

 How to Make Your Own Candles